dwaydwaydway/ML-Projects/README.md

 # Machine Learning Projects
-Here are all the ML related projects that I have done.
+Here are the ML related projects that I have done.
 ## Malicious Comments Identification
 To detect malicious comments on Dcard